AmanShamsheerSheikh/Pix2PixGAN/README.md

 # Pix2PixGAN

 The above is the implementation of Pix2PixGAN.
-The models are trained on face comic datatset on kaggle for 5 epochs.
+The models is trained on face comic datatset on kaggle for 5 epochs.
 The input of the generator model in a real image that is converted into a comic face.

 # Results
 | Input | Output |